zedparsa/Flowsense-ids/README.md

     if len(df) == 0:
         raise ValueError("No valid rows after cleaning (time is all invalid).")
 ```
+Conceptually, you are making the dataset machine-usable.
+Time must be numeric because it defines your entire timeline; length must be numeric because you sum bytes; source should not be null because grouping and diversity metrics depend on consistent categories.
+Dropping rows with invalid time is principled: if a packet cannot be placed on the timeline, it cannot contribute to time-window signals.

 Key implementation notes:
 > - `errors="coerce"` is ideal for messy CSV exports: bad values become NaN, then you drop only rows where time is invalid.